cherrypy/cherrypy/sphinx/source/advanced.rst

        cherrypy.server.ssl_module = 'builtin'

     b) *pyOpenSSL*.
 Because python did not have a built-in SSL library when CherryPy was first created, the default setting is to use pyOpenSSL.
-To use it you'll need to install it:
+To use it you'll need to install it (we could recommend you install `cython <http://cython.org/>`_ first):

     .. code-block:: bash

-       $ pip install pyOpenSSL
+       $ pip install cython, pyOpenSSL

 4. Add the following lines in your CherryPy config to point to your certificate files: